simgekeser/testRepo/_posts/2020-11-24-developing-sample-code.md

 ---

 <p>HUAWEI Identity kit API is used to display the address selection page when your app needs to use the user’s address-related information, such as name, contact, and detailed address.</p>
-<p><strong>1.The first thing to get address information is create a new UserAddressRequest and call the getUserAddress API.</strong></p>
+<p><strong>1.To get the address information, the first thing is to create a new UserAddressRequest and call the getUserAddress API.</strong></p>
 <pre><div id="copy-button10" class="copy-btn" title="Copy" onclick="copyCode(this.id)"></div><code>
 public void getUserAddress() {
         UserAddressRequest req = new UserAddressRequest();